tsengwoody/Access8Math/readme.md

 #### Export a Document

-Using the View menu in the Access8Math editor or the command gesture Alt + H can display the Export option in the View command menu.
-By exporting, the system converts the edited document to an HTML file and compresses it with the original text file into an Access8Math Document, which is a zip file.

-Both methods create an Access8Math document.
-The only difference is that using the Export option in the Access8Math editor also compresses the referenced resources into the zip file.

-An Access8Math Document contains an HTML file with math content in MathML.
-Users can read the math content in various ways (text reading, speech listening, braille reading).
+For the “preview” feature  in the Access8Math editor's View menu, it allows users to convert the Markdown document to an HTML document for previewing.

+The math content in the Markdown document will be converted to MathML, which allows different users to view it easily (visually or through speech or Braille).
+As for resources (such as images, videos or audios), they will be converted into appropriate HTML elements and reference the correct resource files.
+Therefore, the output HTML document can display various types of contents.

+For the “export” feature  in the Access8Math editor's View menu, it allows users to save and share the document.
+Two types of documents will be exported:

+* Access8Math Document file (*.a8m): Access8Math Document file can be imported into the editor again for modification.
+* Archive file (*.zip): The HTML file in the archive file is the same as the HTML file converted for the preview feature.
+All users can read this HTML document without install Access8Math.

 #### Import a Document

+There are two ways to open an Access8Math Document:

-In the File Explorer, press the NVDA + application key.
-When the selected file is an Access8Math Document, a virtual context menu will be displayed, allowing users to quickly open the file for viewing or editing.
+* File Explorer: In the File Explorer, select an Access8Math Document and press NVDA + application key or NVDA + Shift + F10 to open a virtual menu.
+Select “view” or “edit" option to open the document.
+* Access8Math Editor: Open any .a8m file by selecting the "Open” option in the “File” menu inside the editor.

 Note: Configure whether or not the math objects in the exported HTML are independant blocks with the “HTML Math Display'' setting in Settings > File.
 This setting will affect whether the math objects are read independently or mixed with normal text when navigating with arrow keys to read the whole line in the Browse Mode.